GlobeletJS/GlobeletJS/README.md

 ```

 ## How to initialize a globe
-The imported object has a method that can initialize a new globe as follows:
+The `globelet` object has a method that can initialize a new globe as follows:
 ```javascript
 const globePromise = globelet.initGlobe(params);
 ```